ianakorshunova/QuizFox/README.md

 # QuizFox 🦊

-QuizFox is a Streamlit vocabulary quiz app designed for quick language-learning practice.
+QuizFox is a bilingual language-learning and teacher-support app built with Streamlit.

-It allows users to create vocabulary sets, run different quiz types, review mistakes, and save reusable sets in a Neon/PostgreSQL database.
+It combines reusable vocabulary sets, multiple quiz modes, AI-generated language practice, and lightweight teacher tools such as a Question Budget and persistent Parking Lot.

 ## Live demo